How to Remove Calluses Naturally

 - Repeat this every day for a week.

 This fruit has many properties that make your skin health better.
-So, it’s not strange to think that it can get rid of callouses naturally.
+Topically, it can help moisturize dry skin and help reduce calluses.

-- You only need a tomato that you need to chop and crush to make a paste.
+- You only need a tomato that you should chop and crush to make a paste.

 - Apply this paste to your callus and bandage it with a cloth.